marcellozaniboni/sonqui/README.md

 ## Privacy
 This app
-* does not use internet,
+* does not use the internet connection,
 * does not show adds and does not use ad libraries,
 * does not profie users,
 * does not use proprietary services like GMS o HMS,